 Think gum or lozenge, sip some water or eat a healthy snack like nuts or fruit.
 If this doesn't work, try brushing your teeth.
 You will feel fresh and clean and it's likely the cravings will have passed once you’re done.

 If you’re struggling to relax, go for a brisk stroll around the block.
 Or do another form of exercise if walking isn’t your thing.
 Make it something you enjoy like yoga, rock climbing or boxing.
 Grab a mate so you can chat and keep your mind off the smokes.

 6. Plan ahead

 If you know you’ll be craving a cigarette at a certain time, place or situation, prepare yourself and change up your usual routine.
-Consider using a fast-acting form of nicotine replacement therapy (NRT) product like mouth spray, gum, lozenge or inhalator a few minutes before you think a craving is going to hit.
-Did you know that combination therapy – using patches with a fast-acting NRT product – is one of the most effective quitting methods?
+Consider using a faster-acting type of nicotine replacement therapy (NRT) like mouth spray, gum, lozenge or inhalator a few minutes before you think a craving is going to hit.
+Talk to your doctor or pharmacist to see if NRT is suitable for you.
+Did you know that combination therapy – using a nicotine patch with a faster-acting NRT type – is one of the most effective quitting methods?

 7. Give Quitline a call on 13 7848